Garuda descended on the Indraloka (the land of Indra), in

 Roaring like a

-cloud appearing on the sky at the end of the Yuga, Garuda rose on his wings
+cloud appearing on the sky at the end of a Yuga (an era made of several million years), Garuda rose on his wings

 and attacked them on all sides.
 He overpowered his adversaries and went to the